virtual-machinist/isolation-transformer/README.md

 * `NE1`..`NE3` - 220V panel-mount neon indicators.
 Each one has an integrated 150K resistor.
 Bought a pack of 10 for under $2 from AliExpress.

-* `F1` - 94°C 16A thermal fuse attached to the side of `TR1`.
+* `F1`, `F2` - 94°C 16A thermal fuses attached to the sides of `TR1`.
 Bought as a pack of 10 from AliExpress for under $4.
 Tested one from the batch on a water bath with a digital thermometer, fails at around 94°C as expected.

 * `CB1` - 250V 15A resettable panel-mount circuit breaker.
 Bought for ~$2 from eBay.